Dom’s Charger from The Fast and The Furious

 - Stunt 2

-Officially, we used five Dodge Chargers for this film but despite the amount of effort to build these cars, my information is scarce.
+Officially, we used three Dodge Chargers for this film but two of them served dual purposes.

 A MicRig Charger?